hane-smitter/linkdin_profile_scrapper/TUTORIAL.md

 #### Next Step

-In the next step, we need to extract the link of our next page results
+In the next step, we need to extract the link that has URL to take us to the next page of our results

 ```javascript
 async function getLinkedinProfileUrls(searchUrl) {